 - The pattern resembles the black and tan with the black spots replaced by the black overlay.

 The cream coat is the least desirable of the four coats because it’s difficult to see the trademark Urajiro.
 It’s also very rare and is the result of two recessive genes.
+Some cream colors are so light they even look like white Shiba Inus.

 Sable is not a recognized color, and many people will call this color sesame.
 However, as you saw in our sesame section, the pattern and colors need to follow a strict set of guidelines to get the title sesame.
 Any sesame coat that does not follow all guidelines is better-called sable.